 Parc Fermé

 The paintings are built from burnt sienna, black, and white.
 Colors drawn from motorsport’s material reality.
-Burnt sienna evokes rust, dirt, and oxidized metal; black suggests asphalt, oil, and shadow; white highlights track markings, race numbers, and the ephemeral traces of machines and human presence.
+Burnt sienna evokes rust, dirt, and oxidized metal; black suggests asphalt, oil, and melted tires; white highlights track markings, race numbers, and the ephemeral traces of machines and human presence.
 These colors operate as residues of speed, emphasizing what lingers after motion rather than the spectacle of velocity itself.
 Minimal compositions hold cars, drivers, and tracks in suspension, while painterly inflections like flames, cobwebs, and gestural marks disrupt the order of the image.

 Rather than depicting velocity, Parc Fermé focuses on the quiet, uneasy moment after motion.
 In this pause, auto racing becomes a lens through which to consider contemporary existence